evomol-lab/lumos-networks/README.md

 Our flagship tool for building networks based on prior biological knowledge.

-Features: Integration of DEGs into interaction networks.
+Features: Integration of DEGs and transcription factors in interaction networks.

-Metrics: Identification of hub genes through degree and centrality analysis.
+Metrics: Identification of core genes and transcription factors through in-degree/out-degree and centrality analysis..

 Visualization: High-performance interactive graph rendering.